Wuyingqwq/wuyingqwq.github.io/readme.md

 # Update at 103021.
-# Version: 1.9.
+# Version: 1.9.1.
 # Changelogs:
-# / Result output method.
+# / Fix bugs and optimize performance.
 # Made by Wuying.